Are ‘Free Solar Panels’ Really Free? (2023 Guide)

 You may have seen advertisements or had someone knock on your door offering free solar panels.
 But are “free solar panels” really free?
 Let’s get this out of the way early — “free solar panels” are not really free.

 There is no such thing as free solar panels, and there is no such thing as a no-cost solar program.
 If you’re hearing about “free” or “no-cost solar programs,” you’re likely being fed a cheap sales pitch to tempt you into signing a solar lease, or a power purchase agreement.
+These solar financing options have some merit, but not when they’re pitched by shady companies as free panel programs.

 Zero-money-down installation, free maintenance, free enrollment, guaranteed savings written into the contract — these promises are all just a little too good to be true.
-We’ll get into the fine print on why “free solar” is so misleading, but if you’re looking to install solar panels on your home for $0 down, it’s possible to do so with loan financing.
+We’ll get into the fine print on why “free solar” is so misleading, but if you’re looking to install solar panels on your home for $0 down, it’s best to do so with loan financing.

 SunPower